 Add the corn, potatoes, carrots, zucchini, green beans, and cabbage into the instant pot.
 If the liquid goes above the max fill line, then remove some liquid.

-Release the pressure carefully after the timer goes off, preferably under your hood and using the end of a spatula to move the valve to venting.
+Set the timer 3 minutes on high pressure.
+Release the pressure carefully after the timer goes off, preferably under your hood and use the end of a spatula to move the valve to venting.

 Stove Top Method